-Loving partners may not always agree, but there is mutual respect given and opinions are appreciated.
-Disagreements occur without putdowns and with value attributed to both individual’s thoughts and ideas.
+Loving partners may not always agree, but there is mutual respect given, and opinions are appreciated.
+Disagreements occur without putdowns and with the value attributed to both individual’s thoughts and ideas.

-This is the one type of intimacy that is exclusive in a committed relationship.
+Sex is the one type of intimacy that is exclusive in a committed relationship.
 Faithfulness in sexual intimacy is reasonable to expect.
-This holds true in various aspects of a sexual nature.
-You can expect your spouse to abstain from sexual thoughts, actions, and visuals of other people when they are exclusive to you.
+Devotion holds in various aspects of a sexual nature.
+You can expect your spouse to abstain from sexual thoughts, actions, and visuals when they are exclusive to you.

 More Good Reads

 Cherish is such an old-fashioned word.
 We don’t use it too much outside of traditional marriage vows.
-So, just what does it mean and what actions would be evidence it is being lived out?
+So, just what does it mean, and what actions would be evidence of cherishing someone?

 1a: to hold dear: feel or show affection forMerriam Webster